Notes on the Geography of Brazil: Ouro Preto and Mariana

 We've made a left turn at the square and are heading down toward the cathedral.
 You can see one of its towers.
 That building on the left wants a closer look.

 Now it's the Sacred Art Museum, but it was a chapter house for meetings of the cathedral canons.
 Its completion date is unclear, though records show that the canons in 1793 sued the contractor for having not yet finished the building even though a contract for it has been signed in 1770.
 (There's nothing new under the sun.)
 The Archdiocese took over the building in 1926, and it became a museum in 1962.
-But do you like it?
-It's easy to get overwhelmed with information, not to mention fatigue, but one renowned critic, Germain Bazin, calls this "one of the most elegant rococo buildings in Brazil."
+One renowned critic, Germain Bazin, calls this "one of the most elegant rococo buildings in Brazil."

 And here's the surprisingly modest cathedral.
 Well, modesty became the Jesuits.
 Besides, they built it as a simple parish church.
 Minas got a bishop in 1745, however, and this demanded upgrades.
 They're inside.
 We can see them because, mirabile dictu, we've stumbled upon a church that's actually open.

 See the modification?
 Not yet, or not very well.
 Surprised that there's no marble?
-Get used to wood in this part of Brazil.
+Get used to wood in the Brazilian interior.